What qualities does a good credit controller need?

 The credit controller that’s truly in the right profession never, ever tires of that ‘Yeeessss!’ feeling.
 I know I haven’t!

-If by now I’ve piqued your interest and you’d like to give me a ‘Yeeesss!’ moment then get in touch via our web form, call 07900 834802 or pop a note to firstname.lastname@example.org
+If by now I’ve piqued your interest and you’d like to give me a ‘Yeeesss!’ moment then why not book a call with me.

 But if you’re still in doubt that your business needs a service such as mine you might try reading my blog about the real cost of late payments to your business.

 You don’t have to take my word for it though.
-Take a moment to peruse our ‘About Us’ page to see what our clients are saying about us.
+Take a moment to peruse our ‘Outsourced Credit Control’ page to see what our clients are saying about us.
 Here’s one to whet your appetite:

 As Experian tells us good credit control can help your business prosper, so it stands to reason that to have good credit control you need a good credit controller!

 If you’re not a natural don’t worry, you can learn.
-So if the though of handing over your credit control to someone else seems even more scary than picking up the phone yourself why not have a chat with me to see how I can work with you to develop these skills.
+So if the thought of handing over your credit control to someone else seems even scarier than picking up the phone yourself why not have a chat with me to see how I can work with you to develop these skills.

 Book your FREE, no-obligation consultation to start getting paid faster.
-Call Nicki on 07900 834802, email email@example.com or use our web form and I’ll call you back.
+I’ll call you back.
 I look forward to hearing from you.